Health-Informatics-UoN/omop-lite/README.md

 This uses [pgvector](https://github.com/pgvector/pgvector) to create an `embeddings` table.

 ## omop-lite testing
-If you're a developer and want to iterate on omop-lite quickly, there's a small subset of the vocabularies sufficient to build in `test-data/`.
+If you're a developer and want to iterate on omop-lite quickly, there's a small subset of the vocabularies sufficient to build in `synthetic/`.
-To use this, simply copy the `.csv` files to `data/` or `/synthetic` as required.
-If you wish to test the vector search, the matching embeddings are in `test-data/embeddings.parquet`, copy into `embeddings/`
+If you wish to test the vector search, there are matching embeddings in `embeddings/embeddings.parquet`.